AmerikanischerAdler/magician_resume/README.md

-# magician_resume
+# Magician's Resume
+## Description
 A Resume of My Personal Skills in Cardistry and Illusion

+## Installation
+In Progress

+## Inspiration
+In Progress